wso2/docs-apk/en/docs/control-plane/apk-as-gateway-in-apim/start-apk-cp-to-dp-k8s.md

                 gatewayType: "APK"
         ```

-    Add kubernetes gateway environment to the Environment list.
+    - Add the Kubernetes gateway environment to the environments list.

     === "4.5.0"
         ``` yaml